Experienced Divorce & Property Division Lawyers in New Bern, NC

 - Premarital agreements

-At Greene Crow & Smith, Our Family Law Attorneys Are Committed to Giving You Effective, Professional Representation.
+At Greene Crow & Smith, We Are Committed to Giving You Effective, Professional Representation.

 With more than 50 years of combined experience, we’re ready to guide you through any family law issues that may arise, including: